peterhinch/micropython-samples/SERIALISATION.md

 Numbers 1, 2 and 4 are self-describing: the format includes a definition of its structure.
 This means that the decoding process can re-create the object in the absence of information on its structure, which may therefore change at runtime.
 Self describing formats inevitably are variable length.
-This means that the receiving process must be provided with a means to determine when a complete message has been received.
+This is no problem where data is being saved to file, but if it is being communicated across a link the receiving process needs a means to determine when a complete message has been received.
 In the case of ASCII formats a delimiter may be used but in the case of `MessagePack` this presents something of a challenge.

 The `ustruct` format is binary: the byte sequence comprises binary data which is neither human readable nor self-describing.
 The problem of message framing